juliaguida/oystercard/pills/cd_github_actions_aws.md

 2. Click on the application you just created and `Create deployment group` and choose a descriptive name, for example `production`

-Think of a Deployment Group as the instace(s) where we'd like to target and deploy our code
+Think of a Deployment Group as the instance(s) where we'd like to target and deploy our code

 3. In the `Service Role` section, select the role that was facilitated by your coach for the CodeDeploy service, similarly as you did before for the EC2 profile instance role

 4. In `Deployment Type` select `In place` for the purpose of this project

 5. In `Environment Configuration` select `Amazon EC2 instances` and use the key-value pair tag that you created when launching your instance, as mentioned in the previous section, this is when you need it!

 Basically, CodeDeploy needs to identify where to deploy your code into when you start a deployment from GitHub Actions later on.